 - Try to avoid having names that rhyme

-The next thing to keep in mind is the type of place you are describing.
+The next thing to remember is the type of place you are describing.
 Two significant distinctions are sci/fi vs. fantasy, and within each, you have sub-divisions.
 Take this example: Xycoon vs. Kyrandia.
 You can argue either way, but the first name does sound more sci/fi, whereas the second one sounds more like fantasy.

-To find names for sci/fi places, you should probably turn to technology.
+You should probably turn to technology to find names for sci/fi places.
 Terms from engineering will convert well into sci/fi names.
-For fantasy, you will probably look into religious and spiritual items and objects and try to convert those into character names.
+You will probably look into religious and spiritual items and objects and try to convert those into character names for fantasy.

 Fantasy Names for Flora and Fauna

 Every time you name something, you have to explain it.
 Even if you define it, readers won’t remember it right away.
-When there are too many situations like this, the story will be a difficult read as readers have to focus on continually remembering what means what.
+When there are too many situations like this, the story will be a difficult read as readers have to remember what means what continually.

-For example, if people are riding in your story, let them ride a horse unless it’s crucial for the story that the animals are not horses, or that your horses have eight legs.
-If you simply want to add spice to your story by having some magical steed called Gapherion, make sure it’s worth it, and it’s somehow related to your plot.
+For example, if people are riding in your story, let them ride a horse unless it’s crucial for the story that the animals are not horses or that your horses have eight legs.
+If you want to add spice to your story by having some magical steed called Gapherion, make sure it’s worth it and it’s somehow related to your plot.
 Otherwise, the readers will sense that you are trying too hard to make your world different.
 Remember: just naming things differently doesn’t make them different.
 A simple talking horse or a walking tree will be stronger than a talking klimpazoo or a walking dimpledary.
-That’s because now the reader can focus on the supernatural power of something that he/she already understands.
+That’s because now the reader can focus on the supernatural power of something that they already understand.
 Changing both the name and the feature will have less of an impact.

 Names of Objects and Abstract Items